FEDERAL CRIMES DEFENSECONTACT US NOW FOR A CONSULTATION

 Fortunately, if you are facing federal allegations, there are many ways in which an experienced federal criminal defense attorney can be of assistance.
 The earlier you get an experienced criminal defense lawyer that knows the federal system, the more likely it will positively affect the outcome of your case.

 If you have been charged with a federal crime or have reason to think you may be charged with a federal crime, you should retain legal counsel as soon as possible.
-Call the federal criminal defense lawyers at Duffy Law today to schedule a free consultation.
+Call the federal criminal defense lawyers at Duffy Law today to schedule a consultation.

 Uniquely qualified to represent those accused of federal crimes, under investigation, or facing legal issues related to federal criminal law

-Attorneys Felice Duffy and Paul Thomas represent people and businesses accused of federal crimes, including the following types of cases:
+Our attorneys represent people and businesses accused of federal crimes, including the following types of cases:

 They also have extensive experience with the following: